analogdevicesinc/ai8x-synthesis/README.md

 fi
 ```

-In order for the debugger to work, the OpenOCD fork from [https://github.com/MaximIntegratedMicros/openocd.git](https://github.com/MaximIntegratedMicros/openocd.git) must be installed. *Note: A copy of the configuration files and a `run-openocd-maxdap` script are contained in the `hardware` folder of the `ai8x-synthesis` project.*
+The debugger requires OpenOCD.
+On Windows, an OpenOCD executable is installed with the SDK.
+On macOS and Linux, the OpenOCD fork from [https://github.com/MaximIntegratedMicros/openocd.git](https://github.com/MaximIntegratedMicros/openocd.git) must be used.
+An Ubuntu 18.04 LTS binary is available at https://github.com/MaximIntegratedAI/MAX78000_SDK/blob/master/Tools/OpenOCD/openocd. *Note: A copy of the configuration files and a `run-openocd-maxdap` script are contained in the `hardware` folder of the `ai8x-synthesis` project.*

 `gen-demos-max78000.sh` will create code that is compatible with the SDK and copy it into the SDK’s Example directories.